-- Also, there's something funny about the fact that Robin apparently can get there thanks to being much smaller and skinnier than Batman... despite the fact that they are both Lego figurines, only size difference between the two is that Robin is only barely shorter than Batman and Batman's muscles are printed on.
+- Also, there's something funny about the fact that Robin apparently can get there thanks to being much smaller and skinnier than Batman... despite the fact that they are both Lego figurines, and the only size difference between the two is that Robin is only barely shorter than Batman and Batman's muscles are printed on.

 - Regardless of the possible Accidental Innuendo (see the YMMV page), the use of (I Just) Died in Your Arms whenever Bruce sees Barbara, first at the gala and later on the job, was a perfect choice, making the scenes even funnier, and in a hard-to-explain way, somewhat beautiful.

 - Batman's limo has a personalised number plate of "Wayne Car".